 Logitech has certainly put a lot more thought into this device than the company did with the original Circle camera.
-However, Logitech needs to improve image quality, add push notifications to its software, and give all users access to person detection and activity zones before we can recommend this camera wholeheartedly.
+However, Logitech needs to improve night mode image quality, add push notifications to its software, and give all users access to person detection and activity zones before we can recommend this camera wholeheartedly.

 Instead, take a look at the Netgear Arlo cameras, which are still our Editors' Choice for high-quality capture, generous cloud plans and feature-rich software.